BackofenLab/LocARNA_consensus_constraint/README.md

 Utility R script based on tidyverse packages.

-Reads a LocARNA input fasta file with structure constraints (#S) and a corresponding ClustalW alignment LocARNA output file and maps the constraints to the alignment positions to generate a consensus constraint to be used with RNAalifold.
+Reads a LocARNA input FASTA file with structure (#S) or fixed structure (#FS) constraints and a corresponding ClustalW alignment file produced by LocARNA using the given constraints.
+Individual sequence constraints are mapped to respective alignment positions to generate a consensus constraint that can be used with RNAalifold to predict a constraint consensus RNA secondary structure of the alignment.

 NOTE: requires a NESTED structure constraint FOR EACH aligned sequence!